aurelia/aurelia.github.io-old/_harp/get-started.md

 What!?
 It's practically the same configuration as `App`?
 What?
 Why?
 Well...you should probably never do this in real life...but it's pretty cool what this does.
 This, my friends, is a recursive router, and we're doing it because we can.

-For completness, here's the view:
+For completeness, here's the view:

 ### child-router.html